ShanJiang21/shanjiang21.github.io/projects.md

 description: Where my time goes? here you may get a hint.
 ---

-Some of the cool side-projects I've been working on.
+This website is a hub for presentation of practices on some of the cool side-projects I've been working on Last updated: *June 2019*
-Last updated: March 2019

 <!-- Prepare a container for your calendar. -->
 <script